smlund/Iterative_match/readme.txt

 the most up to date version and then contact us (see info above) if there are problems.

-The code can also be obtained on github.com.

-Efforts have been made to employ basic programming structures that should remain backward compatible when Mathematica is updated.
-Unfortunately, Mathematica has had many changes to fairly basic syntax and default modes of operation which have impacted to the code in subtle ways as the software has changed version-to-version.
-In an effort to help track down issues that may develop with future version changes, the authors have included debugging provisions.
-To use these, set in:

-  im_solver.m    =>   DeBug = True;   near top of file
-  im_inputs.m    =>   IterationPrint = True;
-                      IterationPlot  = False;

-and diagnostic outputs will be made that may assist in identifying problems.

 ****************************
 Running the Code